CLICK HERE TO VIEW

 He asks if he can be let through.
 He's refused.
 Goes to a different area of the blockade.

-Matthew White tries to enter Perth stock exchange.
 PHYSICALLY HELD BACK BY DEMONSTRATORS.
-A group of demonstrators restrain and grab Matthew.
+A group of demonstrators

-After spotting Matthew as a reporter, protest leader comes over and suggests to Matthew that he try a different entrance, around the back of the building.
+suggests to Matthew that he try a different entrance, around the back

 - 59.50